 Salary and Compensation Package

 Thinking that you will be able to negotiate a higher salary once you've accepted the position is not a good strategy.
-In fact, doing so may end up giving you a negative reputation with your new company.
+Doing so may end up giving you a negative reputation within your new company.

 If a salary was discussed during your interviews and the offer letter salary is less than what you expected, reach out to the hiring manager and bring it to his attention.
 It could very well be a mistake, or it could be that the company is trying to get you for less.
-Either way, you'll clear up any confusion and know exactly if the error will be corrected or if you need to start negotiating.
+Either way, you'll clear up any confusion, and you'll find out whether the error will be corrected or if you need to start negotiating.

 Make sure that your sales compensation program is spelled out in the offer letter.
-Many companies will not give out a copy of their comp plan until someone is an employee.
-This is done to prevent their competitors from knowing their comp plan.
+Many companies will not give out a copy of their compensation plan until someone is an employee.
+This is done to prevent their competitors from knowing their compensation plan.

-If the comp plan is not detailed, call the hiring manager and ask for additional details.
-Arriving for work on your first day only to be surprised with a limiting and challenging comp plan is not a great way to start off a new career.
+If the compensation plan is not detailed, call the hiring manager and ask for additional details.
+Arriving for work on your first day only to be surprised with a limiting and challenging compensation plan is not a great way to start a new career.

-Health Care benefits are often an important part of a job.
-Unless you are an independent sales rep, your new position probably will include at least some benefits.
+Health Care benefits are often an essential part of a job.
+Unless you are an independent sales representative, your new position will include at least some benefits.
 These should be spelled out either in the offer letter or an attachment to the offer letter.
-You should read over the benefits package very closely and understand that benefits are usually a "non-negotiable" part of the offer.
+You should read over the benefits package very carefully and understand that benefits are usually a "non-negotiable" part of the offer.
 Either you like and accept the benefits, or you don't.